 - The Ageless: Everyone on the Guild's Earth looks the same after the illusion wears off.

-- Anti-Villain: Ray isn't so much evil as long since jumped off the slippery slope due to suffering something no child should ever go through and losing his idols at the same time.
+- Anti-Villain: Ray isn't so much evil and more as having long since jumped off the slippery slope due to suffering something no child should ever go through and losing his idols at the same time.

 - Bat Deduction: